Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your air conditioner to run, it won’t turn on.

 The most important part is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your air conditioning will probably not switch on.
-Or you might have warm air coming from vents because the heat is on instead.
+You might also have warm air coming from vents because the heat is on instead.

 If you’re using a regular thermostat: